stakater/kubestackplus-docs/README.md

 Files `main.html` and `404.html` are served from `theme_common` rather than override since they are to be consistent throughout.
 If anything changes they can be served via `theme_override`.

-To execute the prepare theme command after setup you need to add the `prepare_theme.sh` or copy paste bash file using sudo cmd file to your root directory and then run the following cmd:
+To execute the prepare theme command after setup you need to add the `prepare_theme.sh` or copy and paste bash file using sudo cmd file to your root directory and then run the following cmd:

 ```bash
 $ chmod +x preparetheme sh